community grants are now closed

 This category is for local seniors groups to enhance existing programs or encourage new activities.

 This category is for all groups to help boost growth potential.
-There are three Sub-Categories covering Events, Emerging & Small Groups and a General section which includes Arts and Culture.
+There are two Sub-Categories covering Emerging & Small Groups and a General section which includes Arts and Culture as listed below:

 An organisation growth grant will be provided to new and small groups that operate on the basis of limited funding, relying largely on volunteers and on one-off, short term and small grants to manage their operations.